boymark44/ruby_daily_practice/README.md

 - Finally I finished.
 Pew.
 - Only the Exercise 7 and 8 proves to be the most difficult for me to solve.
 - I will practice again.

+## Day 8 of Coding in Ruby
+- Starting the Day 8.
+- Finished until Exerise 4.